BMW steering switch unit and steering angle sensor may fail.

 Inflate all the tires as recommended on the tire pressure label that can be found on the driver's door frame or behind the gas cap access panel.
-Typical BMW tire pressure is 32-36 PSI.
+The typical BMW tire pressure is 32-36 PSI.

 How does BMW TPM work?

-This system monitors tire pressure and warns the driver if pressure is too low.
-Proper tire pressure (typically 36 psi) will ensure the best performance, fuel economy and extend tire life.
+This system monitors tire pressure and warns the driver if the pressure is too low.
+Proper tire pressure (typically 32-36 psi) will ensure the best performance, fuel economy and extended tire life.

 Defective RDC Transmitter